creachadair/chirp/spec.md

 ### Cancel Payload

+The payload of a Cancel packet has the following structure:

 | Offset | Bytes | Description            |
 |--------|-------|------------------------|
 | 0      | 4     | Request ID (BE uint32) |